Alec Nevala-Lee: Biography

 Nevala-Lee was born in Castro Valley, California on May 31, 1980 and graduated from Harvard College with a bachelor's degree in Classics.
+After graduation, he worked for three years at the hedge fund D.E.
+Shaw & Co. before leaving to write full-time.
 He is half Chinese, half Finnish and partly Estonian, and he identifies as bisexual.
 He and his wife Wailin Wong, a reporter and co-host for The Indicator on NPR, live in Oak Park, Illinois with their daughter.

 His novels include The Icon Thief, City of Exiles, and Eternal Empire, all published by Penguin Books, and his short fiction has appeared in Analog Science Fiction and Fact, Lightspeed Magazine, and two editions of The Year’s Best Science Fiction.
-He has written for such publications as the New York Times, Slate, the Los Angeles Times, Salon, The Daily Beast, Longreads, The Rumpus, Public Books, and the San Francisco Bay Guardian.
+He has written for such publications as the New York Times, Slate, The Atlantic online, the Los Angeles Times, Salon, The Daily Beast, Longreads, The Rumpus, Public Books, and the San Francisco Bay Guardian.

+He serves as a consultant to the Buckminster Fuller Institute and on the editorial advisory board of the Journal of the Fantastic in the Arts.
+Nevala-Lee was a member of the five-person jury that selected the finalists for the 2024 Pulitzer Prize for Biography.
+He also participated in the New York Times survey of the 100 Best Books of the 21st Century.

 His nonfiction book Astounding: John W. Campbell, Isaac Asimov, Robert A. Heinlein, L. Ron Hubbard, and the Golden Age of Science Fiction was released by Dey Street Books, an imprint of HarperCollins, on October 23, 2018.
 In the course of researching Astounding, Nevala-Lee discovered a previously unknown draft of John W. Campbell's novella "Who Goes There?", the basis for the movie The Thing.
-The manuscript, Frozen Hell, is currently being developed as a feature film by Blumhouse Productions.
-Frozen Hell was published in 2019 by Wildside Press with introductory material by Nevala-Lee and Robert Silverberg.
-Astounding also served as a resource for the Washington Post podcast series Moonrise, which was produced by the reporter Lillian Cunningham.
+The manuscript, titled Frozen Hell, was published in 2019 by Wildside Press with introductory material by Nevala-Lee and Robert Silverberg.
+As of January 2020, Frozen Hell is being developed as a feature film by Blumhouse Productions.
+Astounding also served as a resource for the Washington Post podcast series Moonrise, produced by reporter Lillian Cunningham.

 Syndromes, an audio original collection of thirteen of Nevala-Lee's stories from Analog read by Jonathan Todd Ross and Catherine Ho, was released in 2020 by Recorded Books.
-His biography Inventor of the Future: The Visionary Life of Buckminster Fuller was published by Dey Street Books / HarperCollins on August 2, 2022.
+His biography of Buckminster Fuller, titled Inventor of the Future: The Visionary Life of Buckminster Fuller, was published by Dey Street Books / HarperCollins on August 2, 2022.
+In 2023, to support the writing of his biography of physicist Luis W. Alvarez, Nevala-Lee received a $40,000 grant from the Alfred P. Sloan Foundation.